-Children's Healthcare Access Program (CHAP) in Kent County: The primary goal of the Children’s Healthcare Access Program is to improve health outcomes among children on Medicaid while better utilizing existing resources and decreasing costs.
-This partnership between Priority Health, Helen DeVos Children's Hospital, Cherry Street Health Services, private pediatric practices, numerous human service agencies, and private foundations covers 15,000 children in Kent County.
-Go to the CHAP (First Steps website) at michigan.gov to learn more.
+Children's Healthcare Access Program (CHAP) in Kent and Kalamazoo County: The primary goal of the Children's Healthcare Access Program is to improve health outcomes among children and adults on Medicaid while better utilizing existing resources and decreasing costs.

-Children's Special Health Care Services (CSHCS): This program of the Michigan Department of Community Health provides certain approved medical service coverage to some children and adults with special health care needs, including:
+Children's Special Health Care Services (CSHCS): This program of the Michigan Department of Health and Human Services provides certain approved medical service coverage to some children and adults with special health care needs, including:

 - Persons under the age of 21 with one or more qualifying medical diagnoses.

 - Persons age 21 and older with cystic fibrosis or hereditary coagulation defects commonly known as hemophilia.

 Members who qualify for Children's Special Health Care Services must choose a Medicaid health plan in their county.
 They have the same benefits as Medicaid, and may also be eligible for additional benefits through their local Health Department, Children’s with Special Needs Fund, and Family Resources.

 Check the fee schedules page for Medicaid fee schedules, which include chiropractic services.

 - Adult Priority Health Medicaid members can have dental coverage through the Fee For Service model.